What is a biohacker anyway? A simple definition

 This is a broader category of health conscious humans, who are using novel methods of measuring their overall health (like biological age), to run self-experiments.

-One of the main reason I founded Longevity Blog is to help you learn how to collect your blood, try longevity interventions and be able to determine if they work for you.
+One of the main reason I founded A Longer Life is to help you learn how to collect your blood, try longevity interventions and be able to determine if they work for you.

 We just might make a biohacker out of you yet!